I’ll Settle for James Marsden.

 Keanu Reeves is to Paul Walker as Patrick Swayze is to Vin Diesel.
 ‘Fast’ upgraded in the girl department, at least, by replacing the Lori Petty character with Jordana Brewster.
 The world of street racing and the surf culture are explored, respectively, and are kind of like characters in themselves.

-The irony is that Paul Walker was in a surfer movie (‘Meet the Deedles’) and Keanu Reeves was in ‘Speed’.
+The irony is that Paul Walker was also in a surfer movie (‘Meet the Deedles’) and Keanu Reeves was in ‘Speed’.

 5. ‘Road Trip’: Maybe you saw it the first time, when it was called ‘Overnight Delivery’.